SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/deleting-companies-permanently.md

 1. Click the **Task** button and select **Delete all**.

-1. When you are asked whether you want to delete the records, click **Yes**.
+1. When you are asked if you want to delete the records, click **Yes**.

-1. When you are asked whether you really want to delete the records from the database, click **Yes**.
+1. When you are asked if you really want to delete the records from the database, click **Yes**.

 [!include[Note about restore](../../../includes/note-restore.md)]